stride3d/stride-docs/GETTINGSTARTED.md

 - For more details about the MarkDown format, see [GitHub MarkDown Guide](https://guides.github.com/features/mastering-markdown/) or this [Tutorial](http://www.markdowntutorial.com/).
 - For more details about _DocFX_, see [DocFX Getting Started Page](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html)

+# <a name="NewLanguage"> New Language

+If you are interested in translating the documentation to a language that is not yet supported, please read these [New Language Workflow](NewLanguageWorkflow.md) instructions.

 # <a name="Organization"> Pages Organization

 Articles should be organized in folders.
 Media and code files should be stored in folders named _media_ and _code_